tsimeonov/Computer-Science/The Complete JS Course/Section 9 data structures/section_9.md

 console.log(letters);
 ```

-<span style="color: #FAA5a5">Function that accepts multiple arguments and uses the spread operator to pass those arguments</span>
+<span style="color: #FAA5a5">Function that accepts multiple arguments and use the spread operator to pass those arguments</span>

 ```js
 // Add a method (orderPasta) to the restaurant object